A Leeds professor has been awarded a prestigious fellowship to investigate one of the most complex areas of maths in astrophysics.

 He said: “Fluid dynamics plays a crucial role in all our big societal challenges, be it attaining net zero, understanding climate or health.
 It also plays a key role in our economy.
 Developing our understanding of turbulent fluid flow will have significant spin offs in engineering, physics and the life sciences.”

-For further details, please contact David Lewis in the University of Leeds press office via email@example.com.
+For more information, please contact David Lewis in the University of Leeds Press Office by email on firstname.lastname@example.org.

 Top image: the sun.
 Credit: Adobe stock